-Budget Update and 2018-19 RAP Email-15Oct2018 President's Council Agenda - RAP Discussion Academic Senate Minutes RAP-26Feb2018 IDEA Minutes - April 2017-Catt?/Dave B.?
-IDEA Minutes - April 2018-(?Catt/Dave B.) Academic Senate Minutes-09Apr2018 Academic Senate Minutes-23Apr2018 SGC Minutes-14Nov2018 SGC Minutes-28Nov2018 IV.A.4.
+IV.A.4.
 Faculty and academic administrators, through policy and procedures, and through well-defined structures, have responsibility for recommendations about curriculum and student learning programs and services.

-As described in IV.A.2, Contra Costa Community College District (CCCCD) Board Policy 1009 ("Institutional Leadership, Governance, and Decision-Making") outlines the academic and professional purview of faculty.
-Administrative Procedure 1009.01 ("Participatory Governance") defines those academic and professional matters to include, but not limited to: curriculum, including establishing prerequisites and placing courses within disciplines; degree and certificate requirements; and educational program development.
+As described in IV.A.2, Contra Costa Community College District (CCCCD) Board Policy 1009 outlines the academic and professional purview of faculty.
+Administrative Procedure 1009.01 defines those academic and professional matters to include, but not limited to: curriculum, including establishing prerequisites and placing courses within disciplines; degree and certificate requirements; and educational program development.

-To ensure that faculty and administrators have ownership over curricular processes, the College follows Curriculum & Instruction Procedure 4008 ("Review, Establishment, Modification and Discontinuance of Courses and Programs"), which codifies that faculty - in consultation with the appropriate academic administrators - have responsibility for developing and proposing new courses and programs.
+To ensure that faculty and administrators have ownership over curricular processes, the College follows Curriculum & Instruction Procedure 4008, which codifies that faculty - in consultation with the appropriate academic administrators - have responsibility for developing and proposing new courses and programs.
 As noted in II.A.1, the Curriculum Committee is a faculty-led governance body that - with consultation from relevant academic administrators and personnel - is charged with: